 The scientific criteria, that differentiate between more and less healthy products, are the cornerstone of the Choices way of working.
 The International Scientific Committee is the custodian of these criteria and is responsible for the regular revision, every four years, to cater for new developments in consumer habits, food science and product reformulation.

-The International Scientific Committee is made up of leading independent scientists in nutrition, food science and consumer behavior.
-The committee works in full independence and is autonomous in appointing new members.
+The International Scientific Committee is formed by a group of leading independent scientists in nutrition, food science and consumer behaviour.
+The committee is independent and autonomous.

 Lauren Lissner is a Professor in Epidemiology at the School of Public Health and Community Medicine, Sahlgrenska Academy, University of Gothenburg, Sweden.
 She has a Master's degree in Public Health from the University of California and a Ph.D. in Human Nutrition from Cornell University.

 Prof. Lissner has been living in Sweden since 1989.
 During this time, she has been Director of the EpiLife Research Center at the University of Gothenburg, has served as Chair of the Public Health and Prevention Task Force of the European Association for the Study of Obesity, and has been President of the Swedish Association for the Study of Obesity.
 She joined the International Scientific Committee of Choices in 2016 (CHECK) and has chaired this group since 2018.
 Prof. Lissner has published around 400 scientific publications.

 Prof. Yang Yuexin is a professor of nutrition and the Director of the department of food and nutrition assessment at the National Institute of Nutrition and Food Safety, China Center for Disease Control.
 Her research interests cover food composition, new ingredients, dietary fiber, and glycemic index.